kkanggu/Online-Judge/README.md

 >	I used condition with minimal cost or minimal time.
 >	But the answer may not be both.
 >	I'll fix this.

+***
+### Day 53
+#10217 Fail.
+(KCM Travel)
+>	Dynamic Programming & Dijkstra
+>	Former code couldn't find the answer.
+Setting the condition is wrong.
+So I used Dijkstra too.
+>	If the value is changed from N to K, then put the node, N, K.
+>	Then when the node is pop, recalculate the node N to K, with only changed values.
+>	Probably something is wrong.
+My code still couldn't find the answer with big inputs.